Aashub/100-Days-of-Code---Python---My_Project/Day-015-Coffee_Machine/README.md

-# Day 15 - Coffee Machine Program
+# Day 15 - Coffee Machine Project

-## Overview
+## Project Overview
-The **Coffee Machine Program** is a Python application that simulates the operations of a coffee vending machine.
-It allows users to choose their preferred coffee, ensures resources are available, processes coin transactions, and updates the machine's resources and profits.
-This project consolidates various programming concepts such as functions, loops, conditionals, and error handling.
+This Coffee Machine Project is a Python console application that simulates a real-world coffee vending machine.
+Where Users can select a drink, by insert coins, and get their beverage if the machine has enough resources and correct payment has been done.
+This project is all about to implement all the Python concepts I have learned so far, including dictionaries, functions, conditionals, loops, exception handling, and arithmetic, to manage user input, process payments, and update resources(inventory) and profits, for espresso, latte, and cappuccino orders.

 ---

-## Key Features
-1. **Coffee Options**:
-   - Users can select from three coffee options: espresso, latte, and cappuccino.
-2. **Resource Management**:
-   - Checks if the machine has enough water, milk, and coffee to prepare the selected beverage.
-3. **Coin Transactions**:
-   - Accepts quarters, dimes, nickels, and pennies to process payments.
-   - Calculates the total amount inserted and ensures it covers the coffee's cost.
-   - Provides change if overpaid.
-4. **Profit Tracking**:
-   - Tracks the total money earned from coffee sales.
-5. **Reports**:
+## How It Works

+- User Interaction: The user selects a coffee (espresso, latte, cappuccino), views available resources by typing report, or turns off the machine with off.
-   - Displays the current status of water, milk, coffee, and money in the machine.
+- Displaying Resources: The machine shows the current available resources, including the amount of water, milk, coffee, and the total profit accumulated.
-6. **Error Handling**:
-   - Includes a `try-except` block to catch invalid inputs or errors.
+- Checking Resources: Before making the coffee, the program checks if there are enough ingredients (water, milk, and coffee) to fulfill the user’s request.
+- Accepting Coins: The program prompts the user to insert coins in (quarters, dimes, nickels, and pennies).
+The total money inserted is calculated by adding up the values of the coins entered.
+- Processing Payments: Once the coins are inserted, the program checks if the total amount matches the cost of the selected coffee.
+If the user has inserted more than required, it calculates the refund (change) that needs to be given back.
+- Serving the Coffee: If the inserted payment is sufficient and resources are available, the coffee is served.
+A message is displayed to confirm the coffee is ready, and any necessary change is returned to the user.

 ---

-## How It Works
-1. **User Input**:
-   - The user selects an option: espresso, latte, cappuccino, "report," or "off."
-2. **Report**:
-   - Displays the machine's current resource levels and total profit.
-3. **Coffee Selection**:
-   - Checks if resources are sufficient for the selected coffee.
-   - Processes coin transactions and updates resources if the transaction is successful.
-4. **Error Handling**:
-   - Prompts the user to enter valid input if an error occurs.
-5. **Exit**:
-   - Typing "off" ends the program.
+## Project Highlights

+- **Modular Functions**: Each task is handled by its own function (`check_resources`, `process_coins`, `resource_deducted`), making the code clean and easy to maintain.
+- **Input Handling**: Used `try` and `except` to ensure valid coin inputs, preventing crashes from invalid types.
+- **REsource Tracking**: Tracks ingredients and automatically updates after each transaction.
+- **Profit Calculation**: Tracks total profit from coffee sales.

+---